 Validity of GM Food Testing

 GM food companies such as Monsanto are responsible for testing their GM foods and the FDA is responsible for approving GM foods approval to release to market.
 GM food manufacturers concern for thorough testing can be criticized because the sooner they can release a new product the more money they make.
 However, if they do not test thoroughly enough then it would damage their reputation and competitive edge.
 The fact that humans are safely consuming GM foods today show that overall the current method of GM food testing has been more than sufficient.
+The Jimmy John Founder personally tests the food before introducing into the menu.

 The world benefits from GM crops.
 Specifically, world hunger and people.
 This is because GM seeds increase crop yields and lower their cost which makes healthy foods more available and affordable.
 Farmers also benefit from lower maintenance costs and the increase crop yields.
 This makes farmers able to produce more foods and receive more profit.
 Of course, GM manufacturers do benefit as well.